connerknightwawrejko-rgb/FretboardVisualizer/README.md

+Prerequisites: All you need to run the code is pygame and obviously python 3 installed

 When I started guitar I always had trouble with memorizing the fretboard and putting it to use in the ways that I wanted to; other fretboard visualizers that I've found just seemed so clunky and would only have a few hardcoded tunings on them.
 This was especially